CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-The right buy for throttle body cleaning on fuel-injected vehicles (engine off, intake closed) and routine small-engine carburetor cleaning where rubber components are in play — the absence of toluene and methanol is friendlier on assembled rubber O-rings than Berryman B-12 or Gumout Carb/Choke.
-Skip it for heavy long-storage varnish (B-12 still wins) and for direct-injection intake-valve coking, which needs a dedicated GDI cleaner.
+The right pick for throttle body cleaning on fuel-injected vehicles and routine small-engine carburetor work where rubber components are in play · the absence of toluene and methanol makes it friendlier on assembled O-rings than Berryman B-12 or Gumout.
+Skip it for heavy long-storage varnish (B-12 remains the community choice) and for GDI intake-valve carbon deposits, which require a dedicated intake cleaner.

 DANGER.
-SDS §2 lists H222 (extremely flammable aerosol), H280 (gas under pressure), H319 (serious eye irritation), and H336 (drowsiness or dizziness — CNS narcosis).
-H319 and H336 are both health-tier H-codes, so the DANGER classification reflects real biological hazard alongside physical hazard — not flammability alone.
-Flash point is −20 °C and acetone vapor pressure is 231 mmHg.
-SDS §15 is explicit that no Prop 65 warning is required; no carcinogen or reproductive-toxicity classification.
-SDS §7 directs use in a well-ventilated area away from ignition sources; §8 directs avoiding eye contact and chemical-resistant gloves where contact is likely.
-The CARB/EPA compliance claim is a regulatory accounting result — acetone is VOC-exempt under 40 CFR 51.100(s) — not an indicator of low absolute solvent emissions; absolute VOC is in the 700–800 g/L range.
-SDS §12 reports no aquatic toxicity data; do not rinse overspray into a storm drain.
+SDS §2: H222 (extremely flammable aerosol), H280 (gas under pressure), H319 (eye irritation), H336 (CNS narcosis).
+Both H319 and H336 are health-tier H-codes · the DANGER classification reflects real biological hazard, not flammability alone.
+Flash point −20 °C. SDS §15 confirms no Prop 65 warning, no carcinogen or reproductive-toxicity classification.
+Use in a well-ventilated area; avoid eye contact.
+CARB compliance is a regulatory accounting result: acetone is VOC-exempt under 40 CFR 51.100(s), but absolute solvent VOC is 700·800 g/L. No aquatic toxicity data; avoid storm drain disposal.

 All three are aerosol carb cleaners with DANGER signal words and high VOC.
 The chemistry differs in ways that matter.
 Berryman B-12 is the aggressive option: methanol, acetone, and toluene blend, widely regarded in small-engine forums as the strongest on severe varnish; community reports describe it as harsher on rubber diaphragms than acetone-only formulas, and it carries a Prop 65 warning.
 Gumout Carb/Choke is acetone-toluene with H361d reproductive-toxicity Cat 2 and a Prop 65 warning.
 WD-40 Specialist is the milder profile of the three: acetone-dominant with small fractions of heptane and isopropyl alcohol, NO toluene, NO methanol, NO Prop 65 warning, and NO reproductive-toxicity classification.
 For throttle body work and rubber-component carbs it's the lower-risk pick; for severe sitting-fuel lacquer on small engines B-12 is still the community go-to.